ritwickd35/subtitle-editor/README.md

 ## Currently, this app has the following features:
 - Upload a video and subtitle file to the server
 - Fetch the video and subtitle file
-- Navigate the video by selecting the caption you want to view from the caption list
+- Navigate to a point in the video by selecting the caption from the caption list
-- Delete the specific caption that you do not want
+- Delete a specific caption
-- If you upload/request a video file which does not have a caption, you will be given an option to create a empty caption file, in which you can add your own captions

 ## Customize configuration